Alesund More Og Romsdal, Norway Travel Guide

 Support local museums, heritage sites, and cultural institutions.

-Engaging respectfully with local customs and communities.
+Engaging respectfully with local practices and communities.

 Norwegians value personal space.
 Polite behavior fosters positive experiences.